Wednesday, November 20, 2024

 For your convenience, all of our lessons are available on our website in our lesson archive.
 Our lessons are also available to purchase in an eBook and a workbook format.

-Lesson 50 - Parts of Speech - Adverbs
+Lesson 60 - Parts of Speech - Adverbs

 View lesson on Daily Grammar

-Instructions: List the adverbs in these sentences.
+Instructions: Choose the correct form in parentheses for these sentences.

 --For answers scroll down.